weavejester/environ/README.md

 number of different sources.
 It works well for applications following the [12 Factor App](http://12factor.net/) pattern.

-Currently, Environ supports three sources, resolved in the following
+Currently, Environ supports four sources, resolved in the following
 order:

 1. A `.lein-env` file in the project directory
+2. A `.boot-env` file on the classpath
-2. Environment variables
+3. Environment variables
-3. Java system properties
+4. Java system properties

+The first two sources are set by the lein-environ and boot-environ plugins respectively, and should not be edited manually.

-The first source is set via the "lein-environ" Leiningen plugin, which dumps the contents of the `:env` key in the project map into that file.
+The `.lein-env` file is populated with the content of the `:env` key in the Leiningen project map.

+The `.boot-env` file is populated by the `environ.boot/environ` Boot task.

 ## Installation